ethereum/ethereum-org-website/src/content/deprecated-software/index.md

 **History**

-Mist was an important early experiment because it explored how to manage Ethereum keys, introduced users to financial tools like multisigs, and demonstrated how the Web3 would work.
+Mist was an important early experiment because it explored how to manage Ethereum keys, introduced users to financial tools, like multisigs, and demonstrated how the Web3 would work.
 It also introduced users to innovations like blockies, cute and memorable 8-bit style graphics representing Ethereum keys.

 **Alternatives**